Adamya-Gupta/HomeServer-Guide/README.md

 Eg:
 `sudo ssh adserver@192.168.1.9`

-- Then update and upgrade the system by
+- Then update and upgrade the system by followinf commands:

   ```Shell
   sudo apt update